-19. The jurisdictional requirements under Article 1 of the Convention as currently interpreted by the Court delimit the Court's competence to address environmental issues.
-Article 1 of the Convention states that a Contracting Party must 'secure' the protected rights and freedoms to persons within its 'jurisdiction'.
+19. Article 1 of the Convention states that a Contracting Party must 'secure' the protected rights and freedoms to persons within its 'jurisdiction'.
 The State's jurisdiction under Article 1 is primarily territorial, i.e. the victim is within the national territory of the State.
-If the victim is outside a State's territory, extraterritorial jurisdiction may exceptionally be established if (i) the State exercises power (or control) over the victim (personal concept of jurisdiction), or (ii) the State exercises effective control over the territory in which the alleged violation occurs (spatial concept of jurisdiction).20 The Convention's jurisdictional requirements may thus delimit the Court's competence to address certain environmental cases, in particular in cases of transboundary environmental harm, where pollution originating in one state has an impact on individuals in another.21
+If the victim is outside a State's territory, extraterritorial jurisdiction may exceptionally be established if (i) the State exercises power (or control) over the victim (personal concept of jurisdiction), or (ii) the State exercises effective control over the territory in which the alleged violation occurs (spatial concept of jurisdiction).
+The Convention's jurisdictional requirements may thus delimit the Court's competence to address environmental cases, in particular in cases of transboundary environmental harm, where pollution originating in one state has an impact on individuals in another.
+In